-Light aircraft from Maun to Duba Airstrip ~40 min flight time or from Kasane ~1h20 flight time, then onward by 15-minute helicopter to the island (or seasonal boat routing).
+Take a light aircraft from Maun to Duba Airstrip ~40 min flight time or from Kasane ~1h20 flight time, then onward by 15-minute helicopter to the island (or seasonal boat routing).
 No self-drive access.
+At Great Plains Botswana camps, rates include the light-aircraft flights & airstrip transfers/inter-camp hops per routing with a min-stay of 2 nights rule apply.

 High-set among ebony trees with wrap-around decks, private plunge pool, lounge and mosquito-netted bedroom with eco-cooling over the bed.
-Sitatunga Private Island Suite (2-bedroom villa): A standalone, air-conditioned residence with two en-suite bedrooms linked by a central lounge/dining space, expansive decks and a larger private pool.
-Exclusive-use comes with private guide/boat and fully flexible activities—ideal for families or two couples.
+There is a Sitatunga Private Island Suite (2-bedroom villa), which is a standalone residence with two en-suite bedrooms linked by a central lounge/dining space, expansive decks and a larger private pool.
+The Suite is on an exclusive-use basis and comes with private guide/boat and fully flexible activities - ideal for families or two couples.

 Chef-led, daily-changing menus served on deck or at private set-ups; refined “river people” influences meet polished bush cuisine.
-Resident Executive Chef Herold features in Great Plains’ Food for Thought series; press mentions call out dishes like beef carpaccio with Szechuan pepper emulsion and ostrich fillet with chilli dark-chocolate sauce alongside elegant camp classics.
+Resident Executive Chef Herold features in Great Plains Food for Thought series.
+Expect dishes like beef carpaccio with Szechuan pepper emulsion and ostrich fillet with chilli dark-chocolate sauce alongside elegant camp classics.

 Neutral layers (Jun–Aug dawns are crisp), light rain shell (Nov–Mar), polarized sunglasses, wide-brim hat, swimsuit, soft daypack for kit.

 Plan 3–4 nights to settle into the “slow water” cadence.
 When levels allow, do a sunrise mokoro and a walk after an hour’s boat ride for fresh tracks.
-Photographers: the in-suite pro camera set is excellent, bring fast SDs and ask for sunset positions on open lagoons.
+For Photographers Great Plains provides an excellent in-suite pro camera set, we suggest you bring fast SDs and ask for sunset positions on open lagoons.

 Guest levies fund Great Plains Foundation initiatives, anti-poaching support, community partnerships and habitat protection, while Sitatunga itself is fully solar-powered (146-panel array) to minimise fossil-fuel use in a sensitive wetland.